dmurfet/polysemantics/README.md

 The results are:

 ```
-with num_epochs 100 and num_hidden 5 we get
+with num_epochs 10 and num_hidden 5 we get 0.95, 0.975
-with num_epochs 100 and num_hidden 10 we get
 ```

+So, pretty good.